michaelrbarb/Getting_and_Cleaning_Data/Code Book.md

 - subject:  The person that was wearing the smartphone at the time of the measurment.
             Each person is labled from 1 to 30.
 - type:     The group that the volunteer was assigned to.
 Test or Train group.
 - variable: The type of acceleration recoreded.
-Measured in standard gravity units 'g'.
+            - variable is has five parts to describe the specific measurement.
+                        - t or f:  time(t) or fequency(f) domain signals
+                        - Body or Gravity:  Body or Gravity acceleration
+                        - Acc or Gyro:  indicates if the signal is linear(Acc, measured in standard gravity units                                            'g') or angular acceleration(Gyro, measaured in radians/second).
+                        - Jerk: indicates if linerar acceleration and angular velocity were derived in time to                                       obtain Jerk signals
+                        - Mag: indicates if the signal was calculated using the Euclidean norm.
+                        - X,Y or Z:  indicates the direction of the signal
+                        - mean: mean of the signals measured
+                        - std:  standard deviation of the signals measured
+                        - meanFreq:  the mean frequency of the type of acceleration measurement
+    - the types of measurements recorded are listed below:
     - tBodyAcc-mean()-X
     - tBodyAcc-mean()-Y
     - tBodyAcc-mean()-Z